web

 Institutional Authentication Options

-Therapeutic Guidelines Limited (TGL) offers three flexible authentication methods to help institutions provide secure and reliable access to TGL Guidelines.
+TGL offers 3 flexible authentication methods to help institutions provide secure and reliable access to TGL’s products.
 Choose the option that best fits your systems and workflows.

 IP Address Authentication